ShooterArk/RNPhoneArena/README.md

-# RNPhoneArena
+# Phone Arena
-A react native application to show phone models.
+A react native application to show phone models and their details such as price, description, color, ram and manufacturer.

 # How to run the app
 	1. download the code.